pinnaculum/galacteek/README.rst

 - Browsing sessions with automatic pinning (pins every page you browse)
 - Distributed chat with pubsub (chat channels syncronized with CRDT+DAG)
 - File manager with drag-and-drop support
+- Webcam to IPFS capture (image and videos)
 - Run WASM binaries with wasmer_ (use *Open* on a WASM object from the clipboard manager)
 - Search content with the ipfs-search_ search engine